PendoNL/laravel-exact-online/README.md

+22/05/2020: We've archived this package as it was originally intended to be used inside a project and scratch our own itch.
+We haven't touched our updated it since.
+It's archived for the people who use(d) it.
+Feel free to fork and re-release this in case you want to actively develop and support this package.

 # Laravel Exact Online
 This package is a Laravel wrapper around the Exact Online PHP API by Picqer (https://github.com/picqer/exact-php-client).
 It provides routes and a controller out of the box to connect